SBDC Staff and Consultants

 Regional Director Rochelle Layman has been assisting New York state small businesses since 2008.
 She began her career as a computer application developer and corporate trainer working with large corporations including Aetna Mutual Funds and Farm Credit Banks.
 In addition to her 10 years of corporate experience, Layman was the owner and operator of two successful restaurants in Southwestern New York for 13 years.
 Her financial corporate experience, small-business success and small-business advisement skills aid her in assisting small business owners in dealing with their financial and operational problems.

-Advisor Michelle Catan started in mid May 2011, bringing 17 years of banking and three years of business ownership to the position.
+Business Advisor Michelle Catan started in mid May 2011, bringing 17 years of banking and three years of business ownership to the position.
 Catan brings her expertise in small business commercial lending, business planning, SBA lending and documentation, financial analysis and as a presenter and trainer to the position.
 She attended the statewide NYS SBDC training programs with the rest of the Binghamton staff in late May and was introduced to the mission, goals and many of the staff of the overall program.
 The SBDC office in Oneonta "officially" opened near the middle of June.
-Catan will provide small business assistance to clients in Otsego and Delaware counties from there.
+Catan provides small business assistance to clients in Otsego, Delaware and Chenango counties from there.

 Kenneth Homer has been a business advisor at the center for more than 15 years.
 Working with over 150 clients each year, he assists both start-up and existing businesses with business plan development, production planning, human resources, financial analysis and cash-flow management.
 With a master's degree in accounting from Binghamton University, Homer is likely to work with those more complex and extensive cases identified at the Center.
 He is also a graduate of the Broome Leadership Institute, Class of 2000.